barrelstrength/sprout-docs/docs/import/resolve-relationships.md

-# Matching relations based on attributes and criteria
+# Resolving relationships

-Sprout Import can help you resolve relationships based on several criteria.
+Sprout Import can help you resolve relationships based on attributes and criteria.
 In the most direct way, you can import known relational data using the same data structure as Craft – an array of Element IDs `[4, 5, 6]`:

 ``` json
 [